RuiShu/vae-clustering/README.md

 The experiments are implemented using TensorFlow.
 Since all of the three aforementioned models share very similar formulations, the shared subgraphs are placed in `shared_subgraphs.py`.
 The `utils.py` file contains some additional functions used during training.
 The remaining `*.py` files simply implement the three main model classes and other variants that we tried.

-We recommend first reading the Jupyter Notebook on [nbviewer](http://nbviewer.jupyter.org/github/RuiShu/vae-clustering/blob/master/experiments.ipynb).
+We recommend first reading the Jupyter Notebook on [nbviewer](http://nbviewer.jupyter.org/github/RuiShu/vae-clustering/blob/master/experiments.ipynb) in the Chrome browser.

 ### Dependencies